This is a generic example of server-side rendering of Questions and Answers

 Depending on your CMS or platform, the implementation will vary.
 Below is a generic example using JavaScript to fetch and render the questions server-side.

-// ==== Example: Server-side JavaScript in a CMS Environment ====
+// ==== Example: Server side JavaScript in a CMS Environment ====

-// --- CMS utilities (dummy placeholders) ---
+// --- CMS utilities ---

-var httpClient = require('HttpClient'); // Generic HTTP client
+var httpClient = require('HttpClient');

-var cmsUtils = require('CmsUtils'); // Generic CMS utility library
+var cmsUtils = require('CmsUtils');

-var URI = cmsUtils.getCurrentPageURI(); // Function to get the current page URI
+var URI = cmsUtils.getCurrentPageURI();

-URI = '^' + URI + '$'; // The ^ and $ ensure we only get questions for this exact page
+URI = '^' + URI + '$';

 // --- Configuration ---

-var baseDomain = 'https://your-domain.example.com'; // Replace with your domain
+var baseDomain = 'https://your-domain.example.com';

-var projectId = 'YOUR_PROJECT_ID'; // Replace with your project ID
+var projectId = 'YOUR_PROJECT_ID';

-var apiKey = 'YOUR_SECRET_KEY'; // Replace with your API key or secret
+var apiKey = 'YOUR_SECRET_KEY';

 // --- Build the rek.ai prediction request URL ---